AstroAir/QtLucide/docs/user-guide/advanced-features.md

 QtLucide uses a flexible painter system that allows you to create completely custom icon rendering logic.
 The `QtLucideIconPainter` abstract base class provides the interface for custom implementations.

+!!! note "Painter Ownership"
+    When you pass a painter to `give()` or `icon()`, QtLucide takes ownership.
+Do not delete the painter manually or use it elsewhere after passing it.

 ### Creating Custom Painters

 #### Basic Custom Painter